That Time the CEO Said He Wanted to Kill My Cat With a Golf Club

 Because he replaced my old boss, he became my new boss.
 And because he was my new boss, I had hopes that if I gained his trust, things would go well for me--that somehow whatever happened to the other guys who walked out was because they butted heads with him.

-Not an encouraging beginning but I thought I could win him over with hard work and attentiveness.
+I heard him being described as "Machiavellian" in his style.
+Still, I thought I could win him over with hard work and attentiveness.

 What?
 No Pit-Tuba?